codeframeuk/trial-projects/README.md

 Our first project is one that is needed the world over - Finance!
 Check out the description [Here](https://github.com/codeframeuk/trial-projects/blob/main/financials.md)

 Watch out for more to come and good luck!

+Need help or have a question?
+Create an [issue](https://github.com/codeframeuk/trial-projects/issues) and we'll help you out.